mouktardev/mouktardev/README.md

 ## About me
 - Studied CE and previously worked as professional graphic designer
-- Currently building a pwa blog editor with ai features and a desktop app for image optimization using rust and tauri.
+- Currently building a cms blog editor with ai features and a desktop app for image optimization using rust and tauri.
 For updates check my socials [@mouktardev](https://twitter.com/mouktardev)

 ## 👀 Want to work with me?